michen00/multilingual_speech_valence_classification_datasets/DATA.md

 1. Demonstrated academic or practical application in some context (e.g., conference or journal publication, Kaggle, etc.).
 1. Public or free-use non-commercial access.

-A gender label was available for all datasets as well.
+Information about speaker gender was available for all datasets as well (although not always explicitly encoded).
 All speakers in all datasets were adults with the exception of the EmoReact dataset [[15]](#15), which featured children's English.

 I considered many other datasets such as those listed in [[38]](#38), but most of these did not meet all the above criteria, required an active academic affiliation, were paywalled, or were otherwise inaccessible.